Health Protection Surveillance Centre

-The Health Protection Surveillance Centre (HPSC) (Lárionad Faire um Chosaint Sláinte) is part of Ireland's Health Service Executive.
+The Health Protection Surveillance Centre (HPSC; Lárionad Faire um Chosaint Sláinte) is part of Ireland's Health Service Executive.

 History

-Establishment

-HPSC was set up in 1998 and was formerly known as the National Disease Surveillance Centre (NDSC).
+HPSC was established in 1998 and was formerly known as the National Disease Surveillance Centre (NDSC).

 Activities

 HPSC produces annual epidemiological reports covering all areas of infectious and communicable disease surveillance carried out in Ireland.
 It is the designated Competent Body for liaison with European Centre for Disease Prevention and Control (ECDC) and is Ireland's national World Health Organization (WHO) International Health Regulations (IHR) focal point for communicable diseases.

 HPSC monitors and reports on vaccine uptake and vaccine effectiveness, particularly in relation to the routine schedule of immunisation of babies and school age children.
 Monitoring of flu vaccine uptake in healthcare workers and the elderly is also carried out by HPSC.

 The centre coordinates the monitoring of drug-resistant microorganisms and other key measures (such as hand hygiene compliance and antimicrobial consumption monitoring) in the prevention and control of healthcare-associated infections.

 HPSC participates in a number of ECDC-funded research projects including Streptococcus pneumoniae Invasive Disease network (SpID-Net), IMOVE (influenza monitoring vaccine effectiveness) and a sentinel system to assess the burden of whooping cough - PERTINENT.
 HPSC is a key participant in the Vaccine European New Integrated Collaboration Effort (VENICE) project and contributes to the monitoring of uptake of seasonal influenza vaccine in European Union (EU) and European Economic Area (EEA).

 HPSC has been involved in behavioural surveillance among men who have sex with men e.g. Men who have Sex with Men (MSM) Internet Survey Ireland (MISI 2015) and European Men who have sex with men Internet Survey (EMIS) 2010 and 2017.